-- Anorexia and BED have a high comorbidity with bipolar disorder, depressive symptoms, and anxiety disorders. - Bulimia has a high comorbidity with bipolar disorder, depressive symptoms, social anxiety, and alcohol and substance abuse.
+- Anorexia has a high comorbidity with bipolar, depressive, and anxiety disorders.
+OCD and alcohol use disorder are also comorbid but depend on the type of anorexia (restricting or binge-eating/purging). - Bulimia has a high comorbidity with bipolar disorder, depressive symptoms and disorders, social anxiety, and substance use disorder. - BED is highly comorbid with MDD and alcohol use disorder. - There is a high rate of suicidal ideation with all three disorders.